samhh/bukubrow-webext/README.md

 Alternatively, you can build the WebExtension manually as follows:

 1. Clone the repo.
-2. Run `make webext`.
+2. Run `make release`.
 Your zip file will be located within the `./release/` directory.
 This zip file is the exact structure expected by all compatible browsers.
 3. Load the extension in your browser.
-Please refer to the browser documentation.
+Please refer to your browser's documentation.

 ## Contributing

 The WebExtension is written in PureScript, utilising React for rendering via [oak](https://github.com/ehrenmurdick/purescript-oak).
 Data is fetched from the host via native messaging.

-As referenced above Spago is the build tool of choice, thus the only scripts defined in the npm manifest are those for bundling Spago/PureScript's output for the browser.
-The typical development workflow is to run `yarn bundle-dev`, `spago build -w`, and `spago test -w` simultaneously.
+As referenced above Spago is the build tool of choice, thus the only scripts defined in the makefile related to building are those for bundling Spago/PureScript's output for the browser.
+A typical development workflow is to run `make bundle-dev`, `spago build -w`, and `spago test -w` simultaneously.